Videos

 Learn more about how stress affects the brain in particular in the following video:

-The following video explains what happens to our body and brain when we skip sleep:
+The following video explains what happens to our body and brain when we do not get enough sleep:

 The following video explores the stages of how our memory stores information and how short-term stress impacts this process: